Black and Hispanic youth are targeted with junk food ads, research shows

 By studying advertising data, researchers were able to determine which companies targeted which group.
 Five companies that stood out in reaching black youth included Kraft Heinz, General Mills, Hershey, PepsiCo and Yum!
 Brands (KFC, Taco Bell, Pizza Hut).
 Among the companies targeting Hispanic youth were Mars, Nestle, Yum!
 Brands, McDonald's and General Mills.

-CNN reached out to these companies for a reaction to the report but did not hear back in time for publication.
+Hershey is "committed to not marketing to children," and makes its media buys "based on reaching adults and decision makers in households," he said.

+"Broad-based TV media is consumed by many consumers, so when you buy a spot to reach a broad range of adults, there will also be some percentage of youth who will see the spot as well," he added.
+"But it is inaccurate to conflate reaching a certain group of consumers with specifically targeting them."

-The report's authors hope the study will help make food manufacturers think differently.
+Still, the report's authors hope their study will help make food manufacturers think differently.
 They want these companies to target black and Hispanic youth less with unhealthy food ads and, instead, include these kids in initiatives to promote healthier habits.

 "This report shows just how much the food and beverage industry values Hispanic consumers when it comes to encouraging them to buy unhealthy products," said study co-author Amelie Ramirez, director of Salud America!, which advocates for health equity.